Straight (Spice) Talk

 It’s also crucial for a perfect pot of chili.
-I’m partial to this bean-less recipe that includes big chunks of pork, but a tablespoon (or two, if you’re like me) of cumin will punch up any chili recipe.
+A tablespoon (or two, if you’re like me) of cumin will punch up any chili recipe.

 Want to try your hand at Indian cuisine?
 You’ve got to have cumin.
 It’s an ingredient in most of the curry blends we carry and just a dash of cumin will give new life to dishes like this recipe for Ghee Roasted Potatoes.